 The mole fraction of sucrose can be calculated by determining the number of moles in 100. g of water and dividing the amount of sucrose by the total amount of particles in the solution.

+Procedure step 2 illustrates that the solubility of sucrose in water is temperature dependent.
+Upon heating, undissolved sucrose resting in a saturated solution dissolves, forming a saturated solution of higher concentration at higher temperature.
+When this solution cools, sucrose does not precipitate out of the solution.
+The resulting cooled solution is supersaturated with sucrose.

 Applications Solid-liquid solutions are ubiquitous in chemistry.
 Most chemical reactions are run in solution because dissolved solutes are mobile enough to rapidly mix and bump into one another.
 Solutions can also be used to store small amounts of solutes in macroscopic and easily handled volumes.
 Solutions exhibit some interesting physical properties called colligative properties that can be attributed to the entropic effects of dissolving a solute in a solvent.